Due Diligence Guidelines –

 2.3.10 Sponsors should also refer to Chapter 17 “Due Diligence Guidelines – Legal and Regulatory Compliance and Legal Proceedings and Disputes”.

 11. Sponsors should note paragraph 22(iii) of .
-In this decision relating to a company with non-compliance incidents, one of the factors taken into account by the Stock Exchange in rejecting the listing application was the failure of the listing applicant to include sufficient disclosure in the listing document of rectification measures and internal controls which were aligned to the non-compliance incidents.
+In this decision relating to a company with non-compliance incidents, one of the factors taken into account by the Stock Exchange in returning the listing application was the failure of the listing applicant to include sufficient disclosure in the listing document of rectification measures and internal controls which were aligned to the non-compliance incidents.

 17. There have been instances where the Stock Exchange has cited a failure to include the views of the directors and sponsor in the listing document where there have been material non-compliance incidents among the reasons for rejecting a listing application (for instance Company A referred to in ).